recursivecodes/micronaut-atp-lab/docs/README.md

 ## Before You Begin

-This 2-hour lab walks you through the steps to use Micronaut, Micronaut Data and GraalVM native image connected to an Oracle Database.
+This 2-hour lab walks you through the steps to use Micronaut, Micronaut Data and GraalVM native image to connected to an Oracle Database.
 1. Create an Oracle Cloud account
 1. Create an Autonomous Transaction Processing (ATP) Database
-1. Create an Oracle Compute instance and install/configure
+1. Create an Oracle Compute instance and setup/configure
-   1. Graal
+1. Build an app with Micronaut, Micronaut Data and Graal
+1. Run your app in the cloud

 ### What Do You Need?